dotnet/docs-maui/docs/fundamentals/data-binding/relative-bindings.md

 </ContentPage>
 ```

 In this example, the `BindingContext` of the page is set to the `DefaultViewModel` property of itself.
 This property is defined in the code-behind file for the page, and provides a viewmodel instance.
-The `ListView` binds to the `Employees` property of the viewmodel.
+The <xref:Microsoft.Maui.Controls.ListView> binds to the `Employees` property of the viewmodel.

 ## Bind to an ancestor